The Notion alternative

 not a limitation.

 Half-formed arguments.
 Sensitive research.
 Professional judgements you are still working through.
-A workspace that reads that content, summarises it, or trains on it is not a neutral tool.
+A workspace that reads that content, summarizes it, or trains on it is not a neutral tool.
 It is a party to your thinking that you did not invite.

 We will not build inference into Tareea.
 Not because we cannot, but because the workspace where you think should be yours completely.
-No model sees your notes.
+No Tareea-owned model sees your notes.
 No agent acts on your writing.
 The content stays private by architecture, on every tier, always.

 Note-to-task, built in.